stonepros/stone/doc/man/8/crushtool.rst

 and test CRUSH map files.

-CRUSH is a pseudo-random data distribution algorithm that efficiently maps input values (which, in the context of Ceph, correspond to Placement Groups) across a heterogeneous, hierarchically structured device map.
+CRUSH is a pseudo-random data distribution algorithm that efficiently maps input values (which, in the context of Stone, correspond to Placement Groups) across a heterogeneous, hierarchically structured device map.
 The algorithm was originally described in detail in the following paper (although it has evolved some since then)::